GOATmessi8/ASFF/README.md

 - Note:
   * --cfg: config files.
   * --tfboard: use tensorboard.
+  * --distributed: distributed training (we only test the code with distributed training)
   * -d: choose datasets, COCO or VOC.
   * --ngpu: number of GPUs.
   * -c, --checkpoint: pretrained weights or resume weights.
 You can pick-up training from a checkpoint by specifying the path as one of the training parameters (again, see `main.py` for options)

   * --start_epoch: used for resume training.
+  * --half: FP16 training.
   * --log_dir: log dir for tensorboard.
   * -s: evaluation image size, from 320 to 608 as in YOLOv3.